Negative-Guided Subject Fidelity Optimization for Zero-Shot Subject-Driven Generation: Introduction

-Supervised fine-tuning of a zero-shot subject-driven TTI model can be interpreted as adapting a pre-trained TTI model—originally trained on a broad distribution—to sample from a specific subject mode conditioned on a particular reference.
-However, the mode-covering nature of the diffusion loss in the fine-tuning stage often fails to sufficiently narrow the sampling distribution toward the intended mode that captures the fine details of the target subject, unless it is explicitly guided regarding undesirable aspects.
-This is clearly confirmed in Fig.~\ref{fig:teaser}, in which the generated subjects from the supervised fine-tuned model are visually similar but fail to capture fine-grained details.
+This limitation arises because supervised fine-tuning, which adapts a pre-trained TTI model--originally trained on a broad distribution--to a specific subject mode, relies only on target images and the mode-covering diffusion loss.
+The mode-covering nature in the fine-tuning stage often fails to sufficiently narrow the sampling distribution toward the mode that captures the fine details of the target subject.
+This is evident in Fig.~\ref{fig:teaser}, in which the generated subjects from the supervised fine-tuned model are visually similar but fail to capture fine-grained details.
 Therefore, we argue that it is necessary to explicitly incorporate \textit{negative signals or regularization that suppress alternative modes} during fine-tuning to better focus on the desired subject attributes.

-To address this, we incorporate synthetic negative targets with lower subject fidelity than positive counterparts into the fine-tuning of zero-shot subject-driven TTI models.
+To address this, we incorporate synthetic negative targets of lower subject fidelity than positive counterparts into the fine-tuning of zero-shot subject-driven TTI models.
 By leveraging the subject fidelity gap between these targets, we propose Subject Fidelity Optimization (SFO)—a comparison-based fine-tuning strategy that explicitly guides the model to favor positive targets over negative ones.
-To ensure effective comparison learning, the differences between target pairs should be sufficiently noticeable, yet not excessively large, and diverse across the dataset~\cite{dpo, betadpo}.
-To generate such distinguishable and informative negative targets, we introduce Condition-Degradation Negative Sampling (CDNS), which intentionally degrades visual and textual conditions.
-This facilitates the creation of negative targets with reliably lower subject fidelity and diverse pairwise gaps, enabling effective and human annotation-free training compared with conventional methods~\cite{dpo, spindiffusion}.
-Additionally, we focus fine-tuning on intermediate diffusion timesteps, where subject-specific details begin to clearly emerge, which are identified as critical yet challenging regions for fine-grained details by previous studies~\cite{edm, p2weighting, sd3}.
-Extensive experiments including ablation studies validate the effectiveness of SFO and the synergistic contributions of its core components to subject fidelity enhancement.
+To ensure effective comparisons during SFO, we introduce Condition-Degradation Negative Sampling (CDNS), which synthesizes informative and distinguishable negative targets by intentionally degrading both visual and textual conditions.
+This yields negative targets with reliably lower subject fidelity and various levels of textual alignment, enabling practical and effective comparison-based learning.
+We further focus fine-tuning on intermediate diffusion timesteps, where subject-specific details emerge and have been identified as critical for fine-grained fidelity~\citep{edm, p2weighting, sd3}.
+In terms of DINO~\citep{dino} and CLIP~\citep{clip} scores, our SFO outperforms all baselines in subject fidelity while maintaining appropriate levels of text alignment, and it further demonstrates clear superiority in human evaluations, surpassing existing approaches.
+Moreover, comprehensive ablation studies validate its effectiveness and reveal the synergistic contributions of its core components.